fundies/PolyEditQT/README.md

 ![PolyEdit Logo](http://gtgames.org/PolyEdit/icon.png)

 PolyEdit is a GUI mask editor.
 Open your image of choice and begin tracing.
 All masks are exported as SVG (scalable vector graphics) for use within other software.
-For convience images and masks are stored together in zip archives.
+For convenience images and masks are stored together in zip archives.

 Windows Release: http://gtgames.org/PolyEdit/release.zip